Python3pkg/Nappy/wiki/Shell-Command.md

 The `serverRequests` value is the number of actual HTTP interactions sent to the server.

 See the source code in `numerous.py` to understand what the rest of these mean.
 In particular the `--statistics` option is most useful for determining whether or not the throttle code has been called.

+### Fine-Grained Permissions
+If you create a metric with `visibility` "private" then no one other than you can access the metric in any way.
+This remains true even if they obtain the metric ID.
+The metric attribute `visibility` is more powerful than the metric attribute `private`.
+The `private` attribute simply controls whether the metric can be found via search functions or not.
+A metric that has `private` true can still be read by anyone who knows its ID, whereas a metric that has `visibility` "private" can only be read by the owner and by those who have been granted explicit fine-grained permissions.
+This terminology is, unfortunately, a bit confusing.

+Thus, for example:

+    % nr -wM +Public_Read_AND_Write '{ "private" : false, "writeable" : true }'

+creates a metric called "Public_Read_AND_Write" that can be read or written by ANYONE in the NumerousApp world.
+It can be found in the "search for numbers" feature of the various apps.
+It is a very public metric.

+This:

+    % nr -wM +Public_ReadOnly '{ "private" : false }'

+creates a metric called "Public_ReadOnly" that can be read by ANYONE, can be found in "search for numbers", but can only be written by you. ("writeable" defaults to false).

+This:

+    % nr -wM +Unlisted_Read_AND_Write '{ "private" : true, "writeable" : true }'

+creates a metric called "Unlisted_Read_AND_Write" that can be read or written by ANYONE in the NumerousApp world; however, it is not listed and can't be found using the search functions.
+Therefore, before anyone can read or write it they have to find out its ID somehow (usually by you explicitly telling it to them, usually using the sharing function in the app).
+The secrecy of the ID is the entire security of this metric; once people start learning and sharing the ID of this metric the "secret" is out and anyone who gets that ID can access this metric.

+Fine-grained permissions provide more control over all this.
+To use them you have to set the `visibility` parameter on a metric to "private", for example:

+    % nr -wM +SecureMetric '{ "visibility" : "private" }'

+This creates a metric called "SecureMetric" that can only be accessed by you (the metric owner).
+Access by anyone else is controlled by explicit permissions.
+See the NumerousApp API documentation for details on these permissions, but a few examples here will illustrate the basics.

+If I have another user I want to allow to read this metric, I must know their userId which is a numeric string of digits.
+There are a variety of ways to discover that ID.
+Once you have it, you create a permissions resource on the given metric to set the specific level of authority you want to grant that user (for this metric).
+With the `nr` command you do that with the `-A` option, using a syntax that looks like this:

+    % nr -n -w -A SecureMetric/853094853098452 '{ "readMetric" : true, "updateValue" : true }'

+where `853094853098452` is the userId.
+The syntax is {metricID}/{userID} and {metricID} is either numeric or, as in the example above, can be a label if the `-n` option is also used.
+The second argument is a JSON representation of the permissions resource, with the attributes as described in the NumerousApp API documentation.
+The two most useful attributes are `readMetric` which allows reading the value of the metric (and viewing the event and interaction streams) and `updateValue` which allows writing the value of the metric (but not editing other metric parameters).

+To see the permissions on a given metric just use `-A` by itself:

+    % nr -n -A SecureMetric
+    853094853098452 on 6366750873739623617: readMetric updateValue

+The example output is "userID on metricID: " followed by a list of permissions that that user has on the metric.
+You can also (possibly more usefully) view these resources in json format using `-j`:

+    % nr -njA SecureMetric
+     ... json output would be here ...

+To delete a specific permission resource from a metric use the `--delete` option (there is no single-letter form of this) like this:

+    % nr -n -A --delete SecureMetric 853094853098452

+which requests that the permission resource associated with userID 853094853098452 be deleted from metric SecureMetric.

 ### More
 Still not yet documented; read the shell script source: photos, users, subscriptions, stream...